zeropointnine/tts-toy/README.md

     python app.py

-Reminder here that Orpheus model inference + 'SNAC' decoding is not a lightweight task.
-Anecdotal datapoint: On my dev system (Ryzen 7700 + 3080Ti), audio generation using ta Q8 version of the model is only about 1.5x faster than real-time.
+Reminder here that Orpheus model inference + SNAC decoding is not a lightweight task.
+Anecdotally, my dev system (Ryzen 7700 + 3080Ti) does the audio generation only about 1.5x faster than real-time (using Q8 model).

 # Updates

+2025-04-11

+- Can now save audio output to disk.
+Toggle with `!sync`.
+This opens up some use cases.

 2025-04-09